ANSSI-FR/Open-ISO7816-Stack/README.md

 ### Setting-up the Makefile

-In the main directory Makefile set the following parameters to the correct values :
+In the main directory Makefile set the following parameters to their correct values :

 ``` shell
 CC=arm-none-eabi-gcc